microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 CakePHP is and MVC (Model, View, Controller) based rapid application development (RAD) framework built using PHP.
 CakePHP has a solid eco-system and is designed around test driven development (TDD).

-## MVC

-MVC is a software design patter that splits your application into three distinct layers data (Model), Business Logic (Controller), and presentation (View).

-### Model

-A model can be anything that provides data such a table in a database, a reference to an API, a spreed sheet, etc. For our user a model will reference a table in a database.

-### View

-View's are the presentation layer.
-Views will typically be HTML but can be anything a client can read such as .html, .json, .xml, .pdf or even a header that only a machine can access.

-### Controller

-Business and application logic.

 ## CRUD

 Create, Read, Update, Delete